avillasenorh/Programming_Notes/docs/unix/commands.md

     $ find * -maxdepth 0 -type d -name "[012]???" -print                      # this also works!!!! but maxdepth is 0!!!

-- Find empty directories and remove then:
+Find empty directories and remove them:

     $ find . -type d -empty -delete

-- Consolidate ("flatten") all subdirectories in one directory
+Consolidate ("flatten") all subdirectories in one directory

     $ find TargetDirectory/ -mindepth 2 -type f -exec mv -i '{}' TargetDirectory/ ';'